Your First Session

 There's no such thing as a one visit cure-all for smoking, vaping, opiates, or any addiction for that matter.
 Most people will go back to their addictions if they only go to a hypnotist for one session.
 I recommend at least 6 sessions, one every other day for two weeks, if you're serious about quitting smoking, drugs or opiates for good.
 You should never wait too long in between each session.

 I would like you to be very wary of commercially advertised therapy groups which claim you only pay let's say $29 out of pocket per session.
-First, the owners of these companies are not therapists, and therefore are not ethically bound to keep your very personal information from third parties for personal gain.
+First, the owners of these companies are not therapists, and therefore are not ethically bound to keep your personal information from third parties for personal gain.

 And third, when searching for a medical hypnotist, it is best to first look under psychologist and then for one who uses hypnosis within one's practice.
 For serious emotional, mental or physical ailments, never go to a hypnotist with no medical training.
 It would be like giving a child a scalpel to operate on you.